-In 1984, Chapter 84-270, Laws of Florida, amended Chapter 83-220, L.O.F., changing the name of the Home Ownership Assistance Loan Trust Fund to the Housing Assistance Loan Trust Fund with a specified purpose of assisting in the financing of construction, rehabilitation, or purchase of housing for low and moderate income families.
-Funds could be used for first or second mortgages, and buying property to form housing cooperatives.
+In 1984, Chapter 84-270, L.O.F.
+(SB 336), amended Chapter 83-220, L.O.F.
+(SB 56), changing the name of the Home Ownership Assistance Loan Trust Fund to the Housing Assistance Loan Trust Fund and increased the authorized uses of funds.
+With this amendment, the funds could be used for financing of construction, rehabilitation, or purchase of housing for low and moderate income families.
+Funds could also be used for first or second mortgages, and buying property to form housing cooperatives.
 Special consideration was to be given to neighborhood economic development programs of Community Development Corporations.
 Not more than 1/2 of the revenues collected each year could be used to finance new construction.
 This act also removed the statutory references to the program.